timruffles/typed-middleware/readme.md

 func GetUserHome(res http.ResponseWriter, req http.Request) {
 	result, override := NewMiddlewareStack().Run(req)
-	// if a middleware wishes to respond an override is returned, if override != nil {
+	// 2️⃣ if a middleware wishes to respond an override is returned, if override != nil {
         // you can define your own response handlers that can inspect the response struct middleware.DefaultRespond(override, res)
 		return
 	}

-	// result is a GetUserHomeMiddleware, and by the middleware contract (see below), if
+	// 3️⃣ result is a GetUserHomeMiddleware, and as no override was
-	// no override was returned all methods are now safe to use. user := result.User()
+	// returned all methods are now safe to use. user := result.User()
 	fmt.Fprintf(res, "User ID %d", user.ID)
 }